nicklafferty/craftycody/content/life/playa-del-carmen-mexico.md

 ### ATM adventure

 Alright.
-We had one not-fun day while in Mexico and it was when we spent a full afternoon hunting for an ATM to get some pesos.
+We had one not-fun day while in Mexico and it was when we spent a full afternoon, in the heat, hunting for an ATM to get some pesos.
 As I said earlier, our hotel was less than helpful and every ATM on the main, tourist street only gave dollars.
 There are also currency exchange businesses everywhere, but you have to give them your passport which we were less than thrilled about.
+You also might not get a good exchange rate which is why everyone wants you to spend dollars- things are priced higher in dollars so you spend a little more and businesses get a little more profit.

 ### MEGA Soriana